pagekit/docs/developer-guides/widgets.md

 ];
 ```

-This example requires an additional JS component located at `hello:js/widget.js` and a php view file `hello/widgets/helloview.php` which is used to render the widget in the frontend.
+This example requires the following two files to render the widget in the frontend, a JavaScript file and a PHP file.

 `js/widget.js`: